 - Day 8-10: Analyze first week’s data and identify top search terms

-- Day 11: Launch exact match campaign with top 10-15 converting terms
+- Day 11: Launch exact match campaign with top 10-15 converting terms using the new Performance Targeting option

 - Day 12: Add these terms as negatives to automatic campaign